These three cards offer a blank airline ticket to anywhere in the world (round-trip!) as a welcome bonus

 - OR, earn 50,000 miles if you spend $3,000 on purchases in the first three months

 The Capital One Venture earns a flat 2 miles per dollar on all purchases.
-So, if you achieve the first 100,000-mile bonus, you’ll have a total of 140,000 Capital One miles after you meet minimum spending.
+So, if you achieve the full 100,000-mile bonus, you’ll have a total of 140,000 Capital One miles after you meet minimum spending.
 That is so many miles!!
 And if you think $20,000 in spending sounds like a lot, read this post.

 Capital One has 16 airline transfer partners.
 Here’s how to get anywhere with them.